oselkirk/Spatial-Analysis-Projects/README.md

 ---

+## Geologic Age of Bedrock Formations in the State of Connecticut

+This project maps statewide bedrock geology of Connecticut using GIS workflows in QGIS.
+The map visualizes the spatial distribution of major bedrock units and their corresponding geologic ages.

+Key GIS techniques used in this project include raster mosaicking, coordinate reference system management, and custom layout design within QGIS.

+Software: QGIS
+Projection: NAD83 / Connecticut State Plane (ft)

+Data Sources:

-## Bedrock Geology of Connecticut
+Connecticut Geological Survey – Bedrock Geology of Connecticut

-This project maps the spatial distribution of bedrock formations across Connecticut categorized by geologic time period.
-The map highlights regional geological variation and demonstrates cartographic design principles including symbology, legend creation, and layout elements such as a north arrow and scale bar.

-Tools used:
-- GIS spatial datasets
-- Layer symbology
-- Cartographic layout design

 [View Map](CT_Bedrock_Map.pdf)